 Property Ownership, Laws and Regulations

-Indonesia has established several laws that govern property rights.
-The Indonesian Agrarian Law, Law No. 5 of 1960, permits “Hak Pakai,” or ownership to build on and use the respective land.
-Similarly, the law also goes over various regulations that determine the relationship between individuals and their respective lands.
+The Indonesian Agrarian Law (Law No. 5 of 1960) governs property rights in Indonesia and provides for “Hak Pakai” or the right to build and use the land.
+This law also encompasses regulations that govern the relationship between individuals and their respective lands.

 Buying Property in Indonesia as a Foreigner